 (i) Netting of Payments.
 Subparagraph (ii) of Section 2(c) of this Agreement will not apply.

-(j) "Affiliate" shall mean "None" with respect to Party B.}
+(j) "Affiliate" will have the meaning specified in Section 14; provided however that for the purposes of Section 3(c), such term shall mean "None."

 Part 5